AmitayCohen1/react-node-deploy/README.md

 * Set up EC2 - Amazon Linux 2.
 * Set up security group (https, ssh).
 * Create a Route53 Record for connecting the IP address of the instance to api.mysite.com.
+* Connect to instance via SSH.
 * Download Node, Git, and PM2.
-* Connect GitHub SSH to EC2.
+* Connect GitHub SSH to EC2, and clone your repo.
-* Clone your repo.
-* Add a testing route - app.get(‘/test’).
+* Add a testing route to your server (‘/test’).
-* Install dependencies & create .env file.
+* Install dependencies & create .env file if needed.
-* Add CORS to node application.
+* Add CORS to node application based on your react origin.
 * Run pm2 start server.js.
 * Test route.

 ## Finish
 * Download Nginx.
 * Add proxy pass to nginx.conf.
 * Test route.
 * Update nginx.conf for the new domain route (api.mysite.com).
 * Set up SSL using CertBot.
 * Add elastic IP for the instance assosiate it, and  change the record (api.mysite.com).
 * Test everything.